 We love aviation as a classroom theme for all ages.
 It’s easy to set up your classroom, science and social studies connections abound, and the theme fits in well with all kinds of motivational and character programs.
 Our linked resources will give you some great computer skills practice, too.

 Think about a bulletin board:

 - RoomMates Vintage Planes Peel & Stick Wall Decals are highly realistic planes, and they help you get around the lack of bulletin board space a lot of us face now in classrooms.
-Reusable Wall Sticker Airplanes are the same peel and stick solution, but with brighter, more fanciful planes.
+Reusable Wall Sticker Airplanes are the same peel and stick solution, but with brighter, more fanciful planes, complete with animal pilots.
 Add clouds to complete the picture.
 Write kids’ names on the clouds, or use them to write class goals and standards.